Jake Garcia: 2024

 Garcia's No. 13 truck at Las Vegas Motor Speedway in 2024.

 On November 15, 2023, it was announced that Garcia will move to ThorSport Racing for the 2024 season, driving the No. 13, replacing Hailie Deegan, who is moving up to the Xfinity Series full-time.
 Garcia struggled throughout the season, only scoring two top-ten finishes, his best being a sixth place at Charlotte.
 Garcia finished the season seventeenth in the standings.

 2025

 Garcia's No. 13 truck at Las Vegas Motor Speedway in 2025.

 Garcia started the 2025 season with a twelfth-place finish at Daytona.
 At Rockingham, Garcia would earn his first career pole.
 Garcia was able to qualify for the Playoffs, his first career appearance, but would be eliminated in the first round.

+2026

+Garcia started the 2026 season with a 32nd-place finish at Daytona.
+After failing to make the chase, Garcia got his first career win at Bristol.

 NASCAR Xfinity Series

 On April 20, 2025, it was revealed that Garcia would attempt to make his NASCAR Xfinity Series debut at Talladega Superspeedway, driving the No. 29 Ford for RSS Racing.
-Unfortunately, Garcia failed to qualify.
+Unfortunately, Garcia failed to qualify and he has not attempted since in that season.